joanjoantan/wccv2/README.md

 3. The game continues until the computer correctly guesses your number.

 Have fun playing the Number Guessing Game!

+## Features

+- Two game modes: user thinks of a number and computer-generated mystery number.
+- Real-time feedback on the guess (too high, too low, correct).
+- Messages to inform the player of the game's status.
+- Easy-to-use input fields to enter guesses and thought numbers.

 ### Technologies Used